Barogthor/hprof-visualizer/docs/planning-artifacts/epics.md

 As a user,
-I want to unexpand a pinned item, navigate between pinned items with shortcuts, and batch-unexpand multiple levels at once, So that managing complex pinned snapshots is efficient.
+I want to unexpand a pinned item, navigate between pinned items with shortcuts, and batch-unexpand multiple levels at once anywhere in the tree, So that managing complex pinned snapshots is efficient.

 **FRs covered:** FR67